vporton/carbon-flow/README.md

 # Carbon Flow

-See also https://youtu.be/Pv7k7FiUbKM (remark: the installation procedure changed a little since recoding this video).
+See also https://youtu.be/Pv7k7FiUbKM (remark: the installation procedure changed a little since recoding this video, also now the numbers update automatically after confirmed transactions).

 It is a solution of
 https://gitcoin.co/issue/MPlus4Climate/MPlusToolKit/1/100023834 bounty